vytautasmatukynas/Simple-Treeview-Table-Desktop-App/README.md

 # Simple-Order-Managment-Dekstop-App
-This is my Tkinter and Sqlite first dekstop app project.
+This is my first dekstop app project with Tkinter and Sqlite.

 Simple tkinter treeview to manage orders or whatever you like, just have to change column names, thats all.